icoloma/simpleds-kickstart/README.md

 For an introduction to the frameworks involved, see [this presentation at Codemotion 2012](http://www.slideshare.net/icoloma/codemotion-appengine)

 A live demo is available [here](http://simpleds-kickstart.appspot.com/)

+**Be aware**: the demo application is running on free quotas, so warmup delays are likely.
+Be patient.